FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions: Experiment Result

 We further investigate whether the effectiveness of FlowPlan-G2P is dependent on specific LLM backbones.
 Table \ref{tab:llm_dependency} compares the Pat-DEVAL Overall Score (average of four dimensions) across different base models.

 The results presented in Table \ref{tab:llm_dependency} offer compelling insights into the interplay between model capacity and structured planning.

-First, structural guidance outweighs raw model scale.
-The most striking finding is that the open-weights model, Llama-4-scout equipped with FlowPlan-G2P, achieves a score of 4.3, which is nearly double the performance of the vanilla Claude-4.5 (2.3).
-This empirically proves that for complex tasks like patent drafting, a sophisticated planning methodology is a more critical determinant of quality than the underlying model's size or reputation.

-Second, FlowPlan-G2P exhibits positive scaling behavior.
-While all models show dramatic improvements, stronger backbones utilize the generated plans more effectively.
-Deepseek-v3.1 and Claude-4.5 reach exceptional scores of 4.6 and 4.8 respectively, suggesting that as base models advance, our framework can facilitate near-perfect compliance with professional patent standards.
-Ultimately, FlowPlan-G2P ensures that even smaller, efficient models satisfy the high threshold for patent validity, while allowing SOTA models to achieve maximum precision.
+First, structured planning outweighs model scale: Llama-4-scout with FlowPlan-G2P (4.3) nearly doubles vanilla Sonnet-4.5 (2.3), confirming that principled decomposition is a stronger determinant of quality than model capacity.
+Second, the framework exhibits positive scaling: stronger backbones leverage the generated plans more effectively, with Deepseek-v3.1 and Sonnet-4.5 reaching 4.6 and 4.7 respectively.
+This ensures that even smaller models satisfy patent validity thresholds while stronger models achieve maximum precision.